 What is a license plate?

 A vehicle registration plate, commonly known as a license plate, is a metal or plastic plate attached to a motor vehicle or trailer for official identification purposes.
-The license plate registration identifier is a numeric or alphanumeric code that uniquely identifies the vehicle within the issuing region’s database.
-In some countries, the license plate identifier is unique within the entire country, while in others it is unique within a state or province.
+The registration identifier is a numeric or alphanumeric code that uniquely identifies the vehicle within the issuing region’s database.
+In some countries, the license plate identifier is unique within the entire country, while in others it is simply unique within a state or province.
 Whether the license plate identifier is associated with a vehicle or a person also varies by issuing agency.
 Depending on the country, the vehicle registration plate may be called a registration plate (in British English), a license plate (in American English), a number plate, a vehicle tag, car tag, or a tag.

-Vanity License and Specialty License Plates
+Vanity and Specialty License Plates

-In each of the 50 U.S. states and the District of Columbia, motorists are given the option of extra-cost vanity plates (also known as “personalized” or “prestige” plates), which are license plates with a custom serial (sequence of letters and/or numbers)– vanity messages created by motorists.
+In each of the 50 U.S. states and the District of Columbia, drivers are given the option of extra-cost vanity plates (also known as “personalized” or “prestige” plates), which are plates with a custom serial (sequence of letters and/or numbers) vanity messages created by motorists.
 Generally, vanity plates may not contain profane or obscene messages, although standards as to what constitutes an unacceptable message vary widely among issuing jurisdictions.
 In California, motorists may order symbols—a heart, hand, plus sign, or star—on one type of specialty plate.
 Other states, such as New Hampshire and North Carolina, also permit the use of certain punctuation symbols.

 Searching for Someone?
 We recommend US Search, the leading provider of People Search and Background Check reports.
 US Search has an extensive selection of people search reports, background checks, criminal records, court records, real estate and financial reports.

-General Registration License Plates
+General Registration Plates

 Many states issue special plates to automobile dealers, auto repair shops, farms, and construction contractors, which are not tied to any particular vehicle.
 These users typically have many more vehicles on the premises than on the public streets, and it would not be practical to register and insure each individual vehicle.
-So, they hold a number of “floating” registrations for however many vehicles they plan to use on the public streets simultaneously.
+So, they hold a number of “floating” registrations for the vehicles they plan to use on the public streets simultaneously.
 States typically have rules about who is eligible and how the plates may be used, and may impose record keeping and audit requirements.

-Diplomatic license plates are issued by the United States Department of State to accredited diplomats.
+Diplomatic license plates are issued by the United States Department of State only to accredited diplomats.
 Diplomats use the license plates on any vehicles driven while in the U.S.

-In the U.S., where each state issues plates, New York State has required plates since 1901.
+In the U.S., where each state issues automobile plates, New York State has required tags since 1901.
 At first, plates were not government issued in most jurisdictions and motorists were obliged to make their own.
 Massachusetts and West Virginia were the first states to issue plates, in 1903.
 The earliest license plates were made out of porcelain baked onto iron or ceramic with no backing, which made them fragile and impractical.
 Few of these earliest plates survive.
 Later experimental materials include cardboard, leather, plastic and during wartime shortages copper and pressed soybeans.
-Earlier plates varied in size and shape from one jurisdiction to the next, such that if one moved, new holes would need to be drilled into the bumper to support the new plate.
+Earlier vehicle plates varied in size and shape from one jurisdiction to the next, such that if one moved, new holes would need to be drilled into the bumper to support the new plate.
 Standardization of plates came in 1957, when automobile manufacturers came to agreement with governments and international standards organizations.
 While peculiar local variants still exist, there are three basic standards worldwide.

 If you enter the keywords “License Plate Search” into any search engine the majority of the responses will lead you to bogus license plate search sites or vehicle tag search tools that will encourage you to sign up for a product that cannot run license plate searches.